How to Create an SEO Content Strategy for Your Local Business

 - Google Business Profile: Use top keywords in your business description, posts, and services list.

-At the same time, remember that keyword stuffing or awkward phrasing can hurt readability and SEO performance.
+When incorporating keywords, remember that keyword stuffing or awkward phrasing can hurt readability and SEO performance.
 To avoid this:

 - Integrate local keywords organically into page titles, headers, meta descriptions, image alt tags, and body text.